What Is Security Awareness Training

 Is Free Security Awareness Training Okay for My Business?

 I think we all know the answer here.
 Your most important asset is probably your business, followed closely by your employees.
-The ROI from investing in a Security Awareness Training program is a no brainer.
+The ROI from investing in a security training and threat awareness program is a no brainer.
 So why go with free, when we know that free is not going to provide you with the right education, tools and reports to protect your most important asset.

 How to Train Employees on Cybersecurity